 - Usability: simple web-based tools for all organization sizes (3 stars)

 - Customer support: ability to request demos and have unlimited phone/email support (4 stars)

 Advantages: The self service portal is easy to use for volunteers, and organizations can organize large numbers in a short amount of time, customer service is attentive and helpful.

 Considerations: The reporting and analytics offered could leave something to be desired depending on need, and the software lacks a good dashboard for managers to receive real time updates.
-Generally this software is most conducive toward events, and the layout is a bit bulky and can feel clunky to use.
+The mobile app accommodate's volunteer use but not admin use.

 Galaxy Digital focuses on four broad categories: management, engagement, reporting, and communication.
 They started as a software for volunteer centers (where you can sign up for volunteering in different organizations), but has started to offer nonprofit specific tools as well.
 This software offers skills-based volunteerism and service learning management.
 It also incorporates email and text messaging, social media integration, and exportable reports.